 Ever feel like you're going nowhere fast?
 That's stagflation in a nutshell; working harder for less while getting squeezed by paying more.
 A hallmark of the Biden Administration has been the failure of the economy.
-The jobs number gets a lot of ink, but the jobs are typically service-orientated, lower wage, and not full-time.
+The jobs number gets a lot of ink, but the "new" jobs are typically service-orientated, lower wage, and not full-time.
 And that's the bright spot in the economy!

-	One of the only options for Americans is that most favored by Third World residents; buy hard assets as soon and quickly as possible because fiat money (think paper money NOT backed by gold) is worth less every day.
+One of the only options for Americans is that most favored by Third World residents; buy hard assets as soon and quickly as possible because fiat money (think paper money NOT backed by gold) is worth less and less every day.
 Hence we have seen massive, incoherent, gains in machinery, durable goods, and of course real estate.
 But even the latter might be in for trouble now as the Federal Reserve is on a mission to break the back of inflation.

-	With equities range-bound and drifting lower investors are in a pernicious position of having their dividends taxed at a higher rate, underlying corporate growth slowing, and innovative small companies being snuffed out of existence.
+With equities range-bound and drifting lower, investors are in a pernicious position of having their dividends taxed at a higher rate, underlying corporate growth slowing, and innovative small companies being snuffed out of existence.

 Stagflation ends when inflation is tamed and economic policies enable the free market to function.
 Two years into this Administration offers little hope that anything will change.
 The question that needs to be answered by investors is this: "What is the impetus to buy?"

 Ready for a New Investing Approach?